-Every piece of cloud pruned topiary is a work of art.
+Every single cloud tree that we sell is a living work of art.
 Growers will carefully select suitable young plants, and then spend many years training, pruning and perfecting them into finished pieces of sculpture.
 It takes many years to take a young tree and turn it into a finished piece of high quality topiary.
-Some of the oldest cloud pruned trees we have for sale can be well over 50 years old.
+Some of the oldest cloud trees for sale at Hedgeworx can be well over 50 years old.

-Ilex crenata: Commonly known as Japanese Holly, species such as Ilex crenata ‘Convexa’ and Ilex crenata ‘Kinme’ are ideal choices for smaller cloud-pruned trees that are between 120cm and 250cm tall.
+Commonly known as Japanese Holly, species such as Ilex crenata ‘Convexa’ and Ilex crenata ‘Kinme’ are ideal choices for smaller cloud trees which are between 120cm and 250cm tall.
 Their slower growth habit makes them easy to maintain and they can be kept compact.
-They will mature over time to form stunning dense, evergreen clouds.
+It will mature over time to form stunning dense, evergreen clouds.
 Many of our Ilex crenata ‘Kinme’ plants are imported from Japan.

-Pinus: Pines are a popular choice for you need more impact.
+Pines are a popular choice if you need cloud trees with a bit more impact.
 We offer large cloud-pruned Pines from 1.5 metres up to 4 metres tall.
 The most popular species are Pinus nigra, commonly known as the Austrian Pine or Black Pine and Pinus parviflora (Japanese White Pine).

-Fagus: Although the Japanese have long been cloud pruning a wide range of trees both deciduous and evergreen, the demand for deciduous cloud pruned topiary trees is a relatively modern trend in the UK.
-We can offer field-grown specimens in Green Beech and Copper Beech.
+Although the Japanese have long been cloud pruning a wide range of trees both deciduous and evergreen, the demand for deciduous cloud trees is a relatively modern trend in the UK.
+We can offer field-grown cloud tree specimens in Green Beech and Copper Beech.

 Aside from the species above, we can also supply other species such as Larix (Larch), Juniperus (Juniper) and Cedrus (Cedar).

-While pruning cloud pruned topiary needs some care, it is reasonably easy to manage these plants.
+While pruning cloud trees (or any other topiary) needs some care, it is reasonably easy to manage these plants.
 For a start, much advice can be found online through experts like Jake Hobson.
 Clients who are not necessarily green fingered quickly pick up the techniques needed and creative pruning soon becomes the norm.
 If you are after something special then you have found the right company to help you realise your dream.

-These plants are delicate and need special care when transporting, delivering, unloading and planting.
+Cloud trees are delicate and need special care when transporting, delivering, unloading and planting.
 While larger specimens are more robust their branches can still be damaged if not handled correctly.
-To avoid this take advantage of our complete supply and UK planting service.
+To avoid this, contact us to take advantage of our complete supply and UK planting service.